10 Royal Family Holiday Traditions You Might Want to Steal Yourself

 Going to church

 On Christmas morning, the royal family actually attends two church services.
-First, Her Majesty receives communion privately from her own chaplain, according to Express—just one of the many fascinating facts about Queen Elizabeth II.
+First, Her Majesty receives communion privately from her own chaplain, according to Express.
 Then, the rest of the family walks to St. Mary Magdalene Church for a public service while the Queen follows in a Bentley.
 Those who have stuck around for New Year’s also attend a service at Sandringham on New Year’s Day.
 In the spring, they’ll hold an Easter service in Windsor Castle.
 Here are 10 of the most shocking royal feuds in history.

 During the Easter service, the doors of Windsor Castle are open for locals.
 After the service, local children present Her Majesty with a bouquet of flowers.
 Here are 21 candid, rarely seen photos of the royal family.